Local Fields in Primo VE for I-Share

 How to Create Local Fields for I-Share Institutions

-Local Fields in Primo VE can be created by two methods--the MARC21 Fields Method or the Normalization Rule Method--but as discussed above, I-Share institutions should use the MARC21 Fields Method.
+Local Fields in Primo VE can be created by two methods--the MARC21 Fields Method or the Normalization Rule Method--but as discussed above, I-Share institutions should use the MARC21 Fields Method only.
 The Ex Libris documentation Managing and Displaying Local Fields for Primo VE describes all possible options for how to create Local Fields, but a straightforward overview of the process using the MARC21 Fields Method is as follows.

 You will need to role of Discovery Admin to create local fields using the MARC21 Fields Method: